-- The existing 40 hectare minimum lot size for RU1 Primary Production and RU2 Rural Landscape zones retained. - The minimum lot size for RU1 (10ha MLS) Primary Production zone is increased to 40 hectares. - Tweed DCP 2008 amended to include a section on buffers. - Tweed DCP 2008 amended to include a section on rural land related matters. - Review of incentives to use productive or potentially productive agricultural land for agricultural purposes. - Amalgamation of productive and potentially productive agricultural land supported through review of provisions to retain dwelling entitlement where subdivision for agricultural purposes might cause it to be removed.
+- The existing 40 hectare minimum lot size for RU1 Primary Production and RU2 Rural Landscape zones retained. - Maintaining or increasing the minimum lot size for RU1 (10ha MLS) Primary Production zone to 40 hectares is reviewed. - Tweed DCP 2008 amended to include a section on buffers. - Tweed DCP 2008 amended to include a section on rural land related matters. - Review of incentives to use productive or potentially productive agricultural land for agricultural purposes. - Amalgamation of productive and potentially productive agricultural land supported through review of provisions to retain dwelling entitlement where subdivision for agricultural purposes might cause it to be removed.